Advisement in the Honors College

 Students may meet for Honors advisement at any time.
-Contact the Honors Office to make an appointment.
+To schedule an Honors advisement appointment, please follow this link.

-Students in the Honors Program should seek Honors advisement as soon as they have been admitted and are on the campus.
-There are several ways to get advice about the program.
+Students in the Honors College should seek Honors advisement as soon as they have been admitted and are on the campus.
+There are several ways to get advice about the Honors curriculum.

 - Freshmen Orientation - Freshmen orientation is required for all first time students.
-The Honors Program holds an information/advisement session during orientation.
+The Honors College holds an information/advisement session during orientation.
 You're highly encouraged to attend one of these Honors sessions.
-You do not have to pre-register for the Honors session atorientation.
+You do not have to pre-register for the Honors session at orientation.
 Please check your orientation schedule for location and time.

 - Honors Advisement - Honors students are required to meet with the Honors Office once per academic year for Honors advisement.
 You may be contacted in various ways by the Honors Office, or you may schedule a meeting on your own.
 It should not take more than 20 or 30 minutes.
 The advisement schedule is as follows: